 Tari Reinink, Chief Marketing Officer

 With a background of more than 20 years of marketing leadership, Tari brings a wealth of integrated brand-building experience to her position.
-Prior to NHA, she served as vice president of global marketing for Alticor, where she gained deep knowledge of brand positioning, strategy, and creative execution - all while spearheading new methods for measuring results.
+Prior to her current position at NHA, she served as vice president of global marketing for Alticor, where she gained deep knowledge of brand positioning, strategy, and creative execution - all while spearheading new methods for measuring results.

 Tari is an expert in multi-cultural marketing, having successfully marketed billion dollar brands to consumers all over the world, including all of North America, Europe, China, and Japan.
 She applies her multi-cultural experience to NHA’s diverse consumer groups, methodically developing and delivering targeted messaging and a customized experience to all external stakeholders.